open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-html-resources.md

 Click save.
 Adding to your community will take some time (30 seconds - 5 minutes).
 Pushing to the nation will take even longer depending on your internet connection.

-Post to gitter if it won't add to your community.
+Post to discord if it won't add to your community.
 Also check to see if index.html opens up the working app on your local machine.
 If it does, then you can always use method 1 to upload.